-Do You Like What You See? is Cary Grant’s new book … officially available in print and digital formats, soon to be at available at all major retailers.
+Do You Like What You See? is Cary Grant’s latest novel … officially available in print and digital at all major online retailers.

 Jake’s eyes fluttered open.
 His head hurt so much that for a brief moment, he considered letting himself slip back into the comfort of unconsciousness.
 But then something caught his attention.
 This was not at home.
 Where the hell was he?
 He looked around the room.
 The room was painted white, from ceiling to floor.
 He tried to move, and found that both his hands were tied to a metal bedframe on which he lay.
 He tried to move his legs, and found that those were tied too.
 Fear wrapped its icy fingers around his heart and squeezed hard, until he was sure his heart was going to explode with fear.
 He tugged at the chains binding his hands, but they did not budge.
 What was happening?
 Why the hell was he tied up?